+Per

+Class A Per

+Ordinary I Pre-Funded

-Per Class A Ordinary Share and related Warrant Per Tre-Funded Varrant and related Warrant Total Public offering price \$ [• \$ [•] \$ [•] Placement Agent's fees(1) \$ [•] \$ [•] \$ [•] Proceeds, before expenses, to us(2) \$ [•] \$ [•] \$ [•]
+Share Warrant Total

+Public offering price \$ [• \$ [•] \$ [•]

+Placement Agent's fees(1) \$ [• \$ [•] \$ [•]

+Proceeds, before expenses, to us(2) \$ [• \$ [•] \$ [•]

 - (1) We have agreed to reimburse H.C.
-Wainwright & Co., LLC (the "Placement Agent") for certain of its offering-related expenses, including a cash fee of 7.0% and a management fee of 1.0% of the gross proceeds raised in this offering.
+Wainwright & Co., LLC (the "Placement Agent") for certain of its offering-related expenses, including a management fee of 1.0% of the gross proceeds raised in this offering.
 In addition, we have agreed to issue to the Placement Agent warrants to purchase up to a number of Class A Ordinary Shares equal to 7.0% of the number of Class A Ordinary Shares and pre-funded warrants being offered at an exercise price equal to 125% of the public offering price of Class A Ordinary Shares (the "Placement Agent's Warrants").
-See "Plan of Distribution" for additional information and a description of the compensation payable to the Placement Agent. - (2) We estimate the total expenses of this offering payable by us, excluding the Placement Agent's fees, will be approximately \$[●].
+See "Plan of Distribution" for additional information and a description of the compensation payable to the Placement Agent. - (2) We estimate the total expenses of this offering payable by us, excluding the Placement Agent's fees, will be approximately \$[•].

 We engaged H.C.
-Wainwright & Co., LLC ("Wainwright" or the "Placement Agent") as our exclusive placement agent to use its reasonable best efforts to solicit offers to purchase our securities in this offering.
+Wainwright & Co., LLC ("Wainwright" or the "Placement Agent") as our exclusive placement agent to use its reasonable best efforts to solicit offers to purchase the Class A Ordinary Shares and pre-funded warrants in this offering.
 The Placement Agent has no obligation to buy any of the securities from us or to arrange for the purchase or sale of any specific number or dollar amount of the securities.
-Because there is no minimum offering amount required as a condition to closing in this offering the actual public offering amount, the placement agent's fee, and proceeds to us, if any, are not presently determinable and may be substantially less than the total maximum offering amounts set forth above and throughout this prospectus.
-We have agreed to pay the placement agent the placement agent fees set forth in the table above and to provide certain other compensation to the placement agent.
-See "Plan of Distribution" beginning on page 141 of this prospectus for more information regarding these arrangements.